yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

     export JAVA_MAX_MEMORY=4G
     ```

-    **JAVA_OPTIONS:** Commands that optimise the Java virtual machine
+    **JAVA_OPTIONS:** Commands that optimize the Java virtual machine

     **JAVA_MIN_MEMORY:** The initial memory allocation for the Java virtual machine

     **JAVA_MAX_MEMORY:** the maximum memory allocation for the Java virtual machine

 2. Create an IRI configuration file in the same directory as your IRI Java file.
-Change `jake` to your Linux username.
+Replace `jake` with your Linux username.

     ```bash
     nano /home/jake/node/config.ini